hforge/ikaaro/README.txt

 It is recommended to install PIL [1].
 For the Wiki to work, docutils [2] is required.

-Apart from the Python packages listed above, the commands xlhtml, ppthtml, pdftotext, wvText and unrtf are required to index some types of documents.
+Apart from the Python packages listed above, the libraries poppler and wv2, and the Python package xlrd are required to index some types of documents.

 For profiling the memory, guppy [3] is required.